-5.4.1.3 State of Hawaii-listed Hawaiian Short-eared Owl
+5.4.1.3 State of Hawai'i-listed Hawaiian Short-eared Owl

 DON lands at JBPHH Lualualei Annex provide suitable foraging and nesting habitat for the Hawaiian short-eared owl.
 The DON has a variety of management actions in place to protect this species and to enhance their habitat.
 They are the same as many of the management actions described for Hawaiian waterbirds including resource agency coordination, MOUs, SOPs, project reviews and consultations, bird surveys, inreach and community outreach, and mitigation measures during training (see Table 8-7, Row 2).
-Field biologists conduct monthly surveys for Hawaiian short-eared owl within the study area and when present, conduct nest monitoring and banding.